Joao4569/farm_fresh/README.md

 - While checking the checkout flow by adding items to the cart, processing a test checkout payment, checking that the form is submitted and testing that the checkout_success page was working as expected, I found that the costs for the order did not appear in the order on the admin site, I suspected that the signals were not working as intended.
 The bug and it's fix is recorded as bug number 5 in the [Bugs found section](#bugs-found).

+- I did a test log in and logout and found that the standard Allauth templates did not function well and started with their customisation thereafter.

 ### Stripe Testing

 When entering an invalid card number, the numbers change to red indicating an invalid card number.